timvandermeij/mobile-radio-tomography/cc2531/README.md

 ## References

 This software is based on code from the following sources.
-Note that the libraries in this framework are not the full libraries as present on the following links, but have instead been stripped and edited for our purposes.
+Note that the libraries in this framework are not the complete libraries as present on the following links, but they were stripped and edited for our purposes.

 - Radio tomography toolchain: https://github.com/timvandermeij/radio-tomography
+  (GPL v3 license)
 - multi-Spin 2.0: https://sites.google.com/site/boccamaurizio/home/software-data
+  (GPL v3 license)
-- Texas Instruments CC USB library: http://www.ti.com/lit/zip/swrc088
+- Texas Instruments CC USB firmware library: http://www.ti.com/lit/zip/swrc088 (separate license in all files)